 In Figure 3, it can be seen that the orbit of the Lycosa population and the Enoplagnatha population, which initially moved away from the fixed point E_1 , moved closer to the fixed point E_2 .
 However, after that, the orbit of the two spider populations, which initially moved closer to the fixed point E_2 , moved away from their fixed point.
 Similarly to first case , this is because the stability around the fixed point E_2 is unstable (saddle point).
-Then, the orbits that move away from the fixed point E_3 and E_4 .
+Then, the orbit sthat move away from the fixed points E_1 and E_2 approach the fixed points E_3 and E_4 .
 The orbit that approaches the fixed point E_3 is stable (node point).
 Meanwhile, the orbit that initially moves towards the fixed point E_4 then moves away from that fixed point.
 This is because the stability around the fixed point E_4 then moves away from that fixed point.
-This is because the stability around the fixed point E_4 then moves away from that fixed point.
+This is because the stability around the fixed point E_4 is unstable.